Research that makes a difference

 Taylor joined the Blue Star Families research team as a lead investigator in 2011.
 The organization surveys military families on an annual basis to identify their needs and concerns and then analyzes and reports the findings to lawmakers and the administration at a hearing on Capitol Hill hosted by the Joint Military Family Caucus.
 “It’s a wonderful opportunity for our research to make a difference,” Taylor says.

 A survey asked 'Would you recommend military service to others?'
 "On a scale of -100 to 100, the 2013 military respondents’ score ranged from -28 percent for service members to -38.8 percent for military spouses.
-What does that mean for the future of are all-volunteer military?"
+What does that mean for the future of our all-volunteer military?"

 And it has.
 Blue Star Families has helped shape public policy like the proposed Interstate Compact On Educational Opportunity For Military Children, which is designed to remove barriers to educational success due to frequent moves and deployments, and portable teacher licensure for military spouses.
 The group has also been active with the U.S. Chamber of Commerce and Small Business Administration in developing opportunities for virtual employment and transferable businesses.
 “Military spouse unemployment hurts the whole family,” Taylor says, and often impacts the successful civilian transition of service members.